maryum375/JSProxyPool/README.md

 # JSProxyPool

-JSProxyPool is a lightwaight and simple NodeJS library that handles the management of a pool of proxies.
+JSProxyPool is a lightweight and simple NodeJS library that handles the management of a pool of proxies.

-  - It handles the db access on its own, fully transpatent to the client.
+  - It handles the db access on its own, fully transparent to the client.
-  - Fully competible to changes and tweaks to match any pool using application.
+  - Fully compatible to changes and tweaks to match any pool using application.

 ## Version